Monty/DNA_Match_Manager_Helper/DNA_Match_Manager-FieldNames.md

 ### Field names/descriptions of DNA Match Manager output as of Jan 12, 2020
-These are the field names this program is based on.
+Field names this program is based on.
+Bold fields are used.
 As long as the names don't change, the positions don't matter.

 \#  | Column Header | Description